ArduRadioKot/BEAM-microBots/README.md

 ## Project goals
 ---
--develop a robot design
+* develop a robot design
--develop a robot program
+* develop a robot program
--create a robot prototype
+* create a robot prototype
--create a printed circuit board
+* create a printed circuit board

 ## How load code for Attiny13?
 ---